Skip to main content

 • Animals must be processed within 72 hours of inspection

-3. Any animals with evidence of an infestation will not be allowed entry into Michigan.
+3. Any animals with evidence of an NWS infestation will not be allowed entry into Michigan.

 4. Animals with open wounds may not move until the wound is healed.

-5. For any animals moving to a processing facility NOT licensed by the USDA Food Safety Inspection Services, please contact MDARD at 800-292-3939 for import instructions.
+5. For any animals moving to a processing facility not inspected by the USDA Food Safety and Inspection Service, please contact MDARD at 800-292-3939 for import instructions.